-Periscope is a mobile app that works with android, Iphone and some tablets.
+Periscope is a mobile app that works with Android, iPhone and some tablets.
 Users create an account using their phone number or their Twitter account.
-So, anyone who can find or knows your Twitter handle, can watch you broadcast live and they can message you.
+So, anyone who can find or knows your Twitter handle can watch your broadcast live and they can message you.

 Four things every parent should know:

-- Periscope allows anyone to watch real time videos from other users all around the world.
-All a user needs to broadcast live is mobile device and an internet connection.
+- Periscope allows anyone to watch real-time videos from other users all around the world.
+All a user needs to broadcast live is a mobile device and an internet connection.

 - As users watch other users’ videos, they can interact with them by sending messages and hearts.
 The more hearts you get, the higher they flutter on the screen.